 Excluding common allergy causing foods (such as peanut, egg, fish, soy, and cow's milk), from a pregnant mother's diet has not been shown to reduce the chance of children having food allergies.
 It has however been linked with low weight gain by babies.
 Restricted diets during pregnancy are therefore not recommended.

-If I change my diet while I breastfeed my baby, will this prevent my child from having food allergies?
+Q 2: If I change my diet while I breastfeed, will this prevent my child from having food allergies?